aglotero/airbus_rle_to_coco/README.md

 ## Make COCO Dateset

-This code is for Kaggle competiton [Airbus Ship Detection Challenge](https://www.kaggle.com/c/airbus-ship-detection), which can help you transform RLE into coco dataset.
+This code is for Kaggle competiton [Airbus Ship Detection Challenge](https://www.kaggle.com/c/airbus-ship-detection), which can help you transform RLE into COCO annotations.
 It has 3 main functions:

 1. Delete useless images without ships;
 2. Transform RLE into COCO annotations;